Baebu/mcp-context-server/CONTRIBUTING.md

-﻿# Contributing to MCP Context Server
+﻿# Contributing to Context Savvy MCP

-Thank you for your interest in contributing to MCP Context Server!
+Thank you for your interest in contributing to Context Savvy MCP!
 This document provides guidelines and information for contributors.

 ## 🚀 Getting Started